GeneZC/genezc.github.io/index.md

 I am currently a Ph.D. student at Beijing Institute of Technology (BIT), where I am advised by [Prof. Dawei Song](http://cs.bit.edu.cn/szdw/jsml/js/sdw/index.htm), and closely collaborate with [Prof. Qiuchi Li](https://qiuchili.github.io) from UCPH and [Prof. Benyou Wang](https://wabyking.github.io/old) from CUHK-SZ.
 I also recently collaborate with [Dr. Jingang Wang](https://sites.google.com/site/bitwjg/) from Meituan NLP on large language models.
 You can contact me via chenzhang9702[AT]outlook[DOT]com.

 My current research interests lie in the general area of natural language processing, particularly efficient language models and language agents.
+Prior to that, I was devoted to opinion mining and model generalization.

 ## Recent Highlights